ishchukin/dumby/README.md

 # Dumby

-A minimal (and dumb) text editor written in a weekend.
+A minimal (and dumb) text editor written in a few days.

 ## Build requirements